NexaLinux/docs.nexalinux.github.io/linux/windows.md

 This is very, VERY unexpected to be found on a documentation page for a Linux distro, but
 # Please, for the love of god, stop using Windows.

-❓ Did you know: Microsoft is printing money from you using their OS?
+❓ Did you know: Microsoft can spy on everything you do while using their OS?

-You may say, "that's not bad!", but, the way they do it is SPYING on you.

 Lately, a lot of people have been switching to distros like Ubuntu (I, the writer, don't like Ubuntu, but it's still better than Windows) for this particular reason.